radkr/intro-component-with-signup-form/README.md

 - CSS files or CSS modules are mocked in a default next.js environment this allows to verify that the correct class names are being applied to your HTML elements, but the actual CSS style properties defined in those files are not populated in the `jsdom` environment.
 - There is a package `jest-transform-css` that do the work.
 - Performance: Fully parsing and applying CSS in a unit testing environment can be resource-intensive and slow down the test suite.
 Mocking provides a faster and more focused approach.

+### Form no validation

+Zod works properly only if `noValidate` is set on the `form` element.
+Otherwise, the `form` element catches email format error before passed to Zod.
+This prevented showing the error message specified.

 ## Useful resources